 Career Outlook for Ballroom Dancers

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for all dancers were expected to increase 6% between 2012 and 2022 (www.bls.gov).
-The number of applicants was expected to outpace the number of available positions, resulting in this rate job growth, on the slow end of the average range.
-This field is also extremely competitive.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for all dancers were expected to increase 5% between 2014 and 2024.
+Those interested in entering this highly-competitive field were expected to outpace the number of available positions, resulting in slow job growth.
 Usually, dancers need to have undergone extensive training to develop their techniques and talents in order to find frequent or long-term job opportunities.

 Ballroom dancers might travel with opera, theater, or dance companies.
 These professionals could also work for amusement parks and cruise ships or perform for television and music video productions.
 However, the BLS stated that careers are often over by the time dancers reach the age of 40 due to the long work hours and frequency with which dancers become injured.
 Some mature dancers choose to become choreographers, instructors, or artistic directors, and others might take on more administrative roles within a company.